soachishti/htmQL/README.md

 Features:
 ------------
-* Better recognition of Tags
+* Better recognition of Tags.
-* Extract html tags using SQL
+* Extract html tags using SQL syntax.
 * Support SELECT and WHERE clause.
-* Convert HTML to Text
+* Convert HTML to Text.
-* Convert Relatvie Urls to Absolute Urls
+* Convert Relatvie Urls to Absolute Urls.
 * No use of eval function as compare to [htmlSQL](https://github.com/hxseven/htmlSQL).

 **htmQL query look like**

-    SELECT text,href,title FROM a WHERE class = "link" AND id LIKE '/' ^ Attributes or      ^       ^ attribute value           ^
+    SELECT text,href,title FROM a WHERE class = "link" AND id LIKE '^/$' ^ Attributes or      ^       ^ attribute value           ^
              "*" = all Attribs  ^         must be                   ^ Regex Expression eg "^html$"
              to return          ^